 My Vet is against raw feeding, should I still feed it?

-Unfortunately, Vet’s do not get a lot of nutritional training, whilst training to be a Vet.
+Unfortunately, Vet’s do not get a lot of nutritional training, whilst training to be a Vet; but also see alot of cases where raw feeding isn’t properly done.

-There are also many people who fed a raw diet, but do not feed a balanced meal.
+For instantce people who fed a “raw diet”, but do not feed a balanced meal.
 Such as feeding chicken carcasses for every meal.
 Your dog will soon become constipated and will not be getting the balance of vitamins and minerals rom such a restricted diet.
 Raw feeding is all about the variety and keep a balanced meals to include what your dogs need.
 This means that Vets see raw feeding when it isn’t done properly.

-We go on holiday a lot, what can I do if we don’t have freezer space?
+We go on holiday alot, what can we feed the dog/s?

 There are many options for feeding your dogs if you were to go camping for instance.